KognitionAI/pilecv4j/README.md

         ...
 ```

-The second type of media data source is a custom data source, where you can supply raw media stream data dynamically by supplying a `MediaDataSupplier` callback implementation and optionally a `MediaDataSeek` callback implementation.
+The second type of media data source is a custom data source, where you can supply raw media stream data dynamically.
+Using this source of media data you could, for example, play an MP4 file out of system memory.
+You do this by supplying a `MediaDataSupplier` callback and optionally a `MediaDataSeek` callback.
 These will be called by the system in order to fetch more data or, when a `MediaDataSeek` is supplied, move around the current position in the stream.
+You pass these callbacks to `StreamContext.createMediaDataSource(MediaDataSupplier[, MediaDataSeek])`.

 ``` java
     try (final StreamContext sctx = Ffmpeg2.createStreamContext()